 - Can decrease blood pressure

 Find a style that suits you; from seated guided and singled focus meditation, to moving mindfully and ‘in the zone’ meditative activities, such as painting, running and of course yoga.
-Then there is my favourite, and probably easiest, Yoga Nidra where you can lie down & truly rest.
+Then there is my favourite, and possibly the easiest, Yoga Nidra where you get to lie down & truly rest.

 The outcome will be to create calm energy even amid chaos.
 It teaches us to respond to stress consciously – off autopilot – and calms the repetitive negative mind-chatter.
 After a while, a state of peace and stillness will happen automatically. our breath will reconnect us to inner peace and a restful state, no matter where we are.